 V2 = 2402 + 202 = 24O.8 volts

-- Receive data via the source system.
-The information is in a form of short-circuit current which could be utilized to determine the resistance of equipment.
+- Obtain information from the source system.
+The data is in the form of short-circuit current, and it can be used to calculate the equipment's resistance.

-- Analyze and evaluate that voltage which is at the junction of the coupling between the harmonic current and harmonic impedance that has been calculated.
+- Analyze and evaluate the voltage present at the point where harmonic current and harmonic impedance join.

-How to cut down on Harmonics in an electronic system?
+How can harmonics be reduced in an electronic system?

-- If the project is massive The local power provider can alter the system to lessen the resistance of the power system.
+- If the project is large, the local power provider may make changes to the system to reduce system resistance.